 We may love cheap price tags; but, you know what they say, you get what you pay for.

-Or as Lucy Siegle writes, “Fast fashion is free.
+Or as Lucy Siegle writes, “Fast fashion isn’t free.
 Someone somewhere is paying.”

 But the reality is, fast fashion facts speak for themselves and a lot of people are paying, from the unfairly treated laborers to each and every person on the planet that has to deal with the environmental fallout.

 Fast fashion, according to Merriam-Webster is: “an approach to the design, creation, and marketing of clothing fashions that emphasizes making fashion trends quickly and cheaply available to consumers.”